nchlswhttkr/mellophone/README.md

 yarn start
 ```

 Below are some common commands you might run.
 Remember you will need to be in the frontend root (`/mellophone/frontend`).
+You might wish to consult the [yarn docs](https://yarnpkg.com/lang/en/docs/cli/) or the [package.json itself](/mellophone/frontend/package.json)

 | Command           | Action                                                                             |
 | ----------------- | ---------------------------------------------------------------------------------- |